Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Punaluu Beach on the Big Island.

 But, what’s even cooler is that it’s also one of the best places to see Hawaiian Green Sea Turtles on the Big Island!
 They like to sunbathe in the sand here.
-It’s a great Big Island Instagram spot!
+It’s a great Big Island Instagram spot and one of the best activities on the Big Island!

 One of the most unique places in Hawaii is Papakolea Green Sand Beach in Ka’u.
 Here, you’ll find sand that’s a mixture of green crystals, white coral, and black lava rock.
 It’s absolutely breathtaking!